 The proposal to create a centralised database of phone numbers and consents for marketing calls raises questions about GDPR compliance.
 The GDPR protects the personal data of individuals in the EU and sets strict rules for its processing, including limiting its purpose and minimising the data processed.
-However, this new database would contain the contact details of millions of individuals, without a clear definition of who will have access to them, how they will be secured and how long they will be stored.
+However, this new database would contain the contact details of millions of people, without a clear definition of who will have access to them, how they will be secured and how long they will be stored.

 The proposed system lacks transparent rules and boundaries for the use and protection of data.
 The proposal does not specify what measures will be put in place to protect data from misuse or unauthorised access.
 This poses a risk in particular for the individuals whose data will be in the database.
 In addition, the Chamber of Commerce, as the potential administrator of the database, would have a financial incentive to disseminate the data to companies, thus creating a potential conflict of interest.